DiGRA Australia

 • Reading group

-• DiGRAA Awards
+• Awards

-DiGRAA is delighted to introduce two new awards in 2023: the DiGRAA Best Publication Award and the DiGRAA Best Thesis Award.
+DiGRAA was delighted to introduce two new awards in 2023: the DiGRAA Best Publication Award and the DiGRAA Best Thesis Award.
 These awards recognise high quality research and new knowledge generated by the DiGRAA Game Studies community.
 There is no preference regarding the nature of the research or the exact approach utilised: research can be qualitative or quantitative, theoretical or applied, and focused on play, play cultures, or industry.

 To apply, select the award you are nominating for and address the two criteria: Contribution and Innovation.